Head out of the bustling cities and take a weekend trip to one of these beautiful French destinations.

 Explore the town’s historic center.
 Start at Place Louis XIV, the main square lined by half-timbered mansions.

-Most of the large beautiful Basque houses you’ll see here date back to the 17th century when Saint-Jean-de-Luz became one of the most important fishing ports of France.
-Wealth flowed into the town thanks to fishing and whaling, but the most important source of income was the corsairs – pirates (or privateers, as they were more politically correctly called) who were tasked by the French king to hunt down, loot, and plunder France’s enemies at sea.
-The corsairs were feared both by both the British and the Spanish, whose riches brought Saint Jean de Luz to its golden age.
+Most of the large beautiful Basque houses you’ll see here date back to the 17th century when Saint-Jean-de-Luz became one of the most important fishing ports in France.
+Wealth flowed into the town thanks to fishing and whaling, but the most important sources of income were the corsairs – pirates (or privateers, as they were more politically correctly called) who were tasked by the French king to hunt down, loot, and plunder France’s enemies at sea.
+The corsairs were feared by both the British and the Spanish, whose riches brought Saint-Jean-de-Luz to its golden age.